jbueza/NodeJS-Azure-URLShortener/README.md

 # NodeJS Windows Azure URL Shortener

-This is a cute little app that was written in an attempt to hack on some Azure Table Storage.
+This is a cute little app that was written in an attempt to hack on some NodeJS + Azure + Azure Table Storage.

 ## Installation (using PowerShell)